build-trust/ockam-website/src/content/learn/blog/why_we_love_open_source.md

 title: "Why Ockam loves open source, and you should too!"
 date: 2020-01-20
 description: "5 reasons why Ockam loves open source, and you should too!"
-metaTitle: "Why Ockam loves open source, and you should too!"
-metaDescription: "Why Ockam loves open source, and you should too!"
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 isFeature: true